storage boxes inside home

 • Travel: Whether you’re traveling for business or pleasure, placing your items in a storage unit long-term can keep them safe during extended trips.

-• Academic Fellowships: Academic and research fellowships often require you to relocate for several months to a year.
-During this period, long-term storage ensures your any belongings you won’t be taking with you are kept safe until you return.
+• Academic fellowships: Academic and research fellowships often require you to relocate for several months to a year.
+During this period, long-term storage ensures that any belongings you won’t be taking with you are kept safe until you return.

 • Downsizing: Downsizing can be a challenging process, especially when it means you have to part with cherished household items or belongings.
 Long-term storage offers a middle ground, allowing you to keep items you’re not ready to part with while adapting to a smaller living space.